-PFI offers several types of payment options.
+PFI offers several types of payment options for its certificate program students.
 You must have one of these payment arrangements in place by the payment due date or your course registrations may be deleted.
 Your spot may be given to another, paying student.

 Ultimately, our goal is to give you #schoolwithoutdebt.

 For per class non-credit or part-time credit students (17 credit hours or fewer/term)